mighty-gerbils/gerbil/doc/reference/std/html/tal.md

 ```

-# `tal:content`: Replace the content of an element
+# tal:content: Replace the content of an element

 *Syntax*